IdahoLabResearch/HPCACT-2022/README.md

 and anomalous activities where not all activities are human driven and where the same activity can be viewed from multiple camera angles and with varying levels of occlusion.
-The HPCACT-2022 dataset incorporates elements from an HPC datacenter setting where anomalies may arise from equipment or other non-human driven causes or an interaction between multiple non-human driven causes..
+The HPCACT-2022 dataset incorporates elements from an HPC datacenter setting where anomalies may arise from equipment or other non-human driven causes or an interaction between multiple non-human driven causes.

+**Note: To clone this repository, you will need to use git-lfs.** e.g. git-lfs clone https://github.com/IdahoLabResearch/HPCACT-2022.git

 Here is a list of the anomalous and normal activities represented in the dataset: